Have you been injured? you may have a case.

 • Disc herniations or bulges of the spine.

-Yes.
-People frequently do report a headache even after a minor car accident.
-However, it is important to remember that the severity is not determined by the severity of the crash.
+A constant headache after a car accident is common even if you didn’t hit your head in the crash as they can be caused by trauma suffered to the neck due to whiplash.
+It is important to remember that the severity of a person’s injury is not necessarily determined by the nature of the crash.
 Severe and debilitating headaches can result from relatively low-impact crashes.

-Factors that can affect the severity include the injured person’s head position at the time of crash, gender, age, and past history of brain injury or concussion.
+Factors that can affect the severity of a headache include the injured person’s head position at the time of crash, gender, age, diagnosed injury, and past history of brain injury or concussion.

 What are common symptoms?